 Records for calibration of equipment shall be maintained so that the equipment operator has ready access to the records.
 Current and legible calibration stickers shall be attached to and prominently displayed on all equipment requiring calibration.
-All of the following equipment shall be calibrated a minimum of once per year.
+All of the following equipment shall be calibrated a minimum of once per year unless otherwise specified.
 Current calibration reports shall be dated not more than one year at the end of the month from the date of the last calibration or certification.

 - Concrete batching scales

 - Water meters

 - Admixture batching equipment

 - Concrete compression test machines

 - Portable scales

 - Slump Cone

-- Air meter intervals not to exceed three months, per ASTM C 231

 - Density (Unit weight) bucket

 - Rebound hammer (if used)

 - Thermometers, temperature recorders and clocks

 - Three-edge bearing test machines

 - Pipe and manhole measuring devices (i.e., go-no-go gages)

 - Vacuum and hydrostatic testing equipment

 - SCC testing equipment (if used)

 - Any other testing equipment used in the acceptance of product